-To this end, we label selected proteins in the cell with dyes or fluorescent proteins.
-This enables us to subsequently localize the proteins of interest in the mitochondria.
-In this manner, we have, for example, discovered that some protein complexes are concentrated in a specific part of the mitochondrial inner membrane where they influence membrane curvature.
-Other protein complexes form very large structures that ensure a regular architecture inside of mitochondria - an essential prerequisite for proper cellular growth.
-In addition to microscopic methods, we also use biochemistry and molecular biology methods to elucidate how such structures are organized and how they support the tiny power plants in their function.
-We are aiming to understand what consequences it has for the cell when the inner architecture of the mitochondria or the interaction between the different proteins is disturbed.
+To this end, we label selected proteins in the cell with dyes or For super-resolution light microscopy, we always require novel fluorescent proteins.
+This enables us to subsequently localize and better fluorescent proteins.
+Hence, we are striving to develop the proteins of interest in the mitochondria.
+In this manner, we such proteins based on the green fluorescent protein (GFP) in have, for example, discovered that some protein complexes are a second research focus.
+For this, we generate and screen large concentrated in a specific part of the mitochondrial inner memprotein libraries and investigate whether they are suitable for brane where they influence membrane curvature.
+Other protein nanoscopic techniques.
+Our aim is to design fluorescent proteins complexes form very large structures that ensure a regular arthat can be selectively switched on and off with light flashes.
+As chitecture inside of mitochondria - an essential prerequisite for a result of their particular capabilities, such photochromic proproper cellular growth.
+In addition to microscopic methods, we teins provide completely new possibilities for exploring the inner also use biochemistry and molecular biology methods to eluciworkings of living mitochondria, cells, and even whole tissues.